How to know that a change will be a change for the better.

 This series of questions should provide insight regarding the level of latitude that your primary contact will have to ensure quality at your facility, if there is stability in your primary contact role, and the accessibility of senior leadership should issues arise.
 Turnover among cleaning team members is an ongoing challenge for most janitorial services vendors.
 However, you should be seeking a vendor partner with very little turnover in their operational leadership, (regional managers, branch managers, area managers, etc.) as these are the people with whom you will establish a close relationship and who will ensure that work remains consistent throughout the life of your agreement.

-Tell me a bit about 2 or 3 clients whose size and scope are like ours, and will you provide the company name, contact name, telephone number, and email address of these clients?
+Tell me a bit about 2 or 3 clients whose size and scope are like ours.
+Will you provide the company name, contact name, telephone number, and email address of these clients?
 And, tell me about a client whose business that you have lost.

-This question provides a great opportunity to probe a bit deeper about how well the vendor knows their clients, and will provide an opportunity to discuss how they approached the start-up with these clients, how they have resolved issues with these clients, and finally, how they improved upon the work of the previous vendor.
-In asking about “lost business”, you will have an opportunity to find out if this vendor is one who accepts responsibility for losing a client.
+This question provides a great opportunity to probe a bit deeper about how well the vendor knows their clients.
+It will also provide an opportunity to discuss how they approached the start-up with these clients, how they have resolved issues with these clients, and finally, how they improved upon the work of the previous vendor.
+In asking about “lost business”, you will have an opportunity to check integrity of the vendor.
+Do they accept responsibility for losing a client?

 In closing, settling for lackluster cleaning services is inefficient and frustrating to you and your team.
-By asking these questions, you will increase the probability of finding a long-term janitorial partner who will provide dependable, long-term, worry free service.
+By asking these questions, you will increase the probability of finding a long-term janitorial partner.
+And not just another partner, but one who will provide dependable, long-term, worry free service.